symfony/symfony-docs/cookbook/form/form_customization.rst

 How to customize Form Rendering
 ===============================

-Symfony gives you a wide variety of ways to customize the form rendering.
-In this guide, you'll learn how to customize every possible part of your form with as little effort as possible whether you use Twig or PHP as the templating engine.
+Symfony gives you a wide variety of ways to customize how a form is rendered.
+In this guide, you'll learn how to customize every possible part of your form with as little effort as possible whether you use Twig or PHP as your templating engine.

 Form Rendering Basics
 ---------------------

-Recall that the label, error and HTML widget of a form field can easily be rendered by using the ``form_row`` Twig function or the ``row`` helper
+Recall that the label, error and HTML widget of a form field can easily be rendered by using the ``form_row`` Twig function or the ``row`` PHP helper
 method:

 .. code-block:: jinja